csc-training/csc-env-eff/slides/04_modules.md

 - The solution for managing this situation: separate the applications in *modules*
 - *Environment modules* set up everything required by a particular application:
    -  Load libraries, adjust path, set environment variables

-# Module system in CSC supercomputers

 - CSC uses [*Lmod*](https://lmod.readthedocs.io/en/latest/) environment modules, which are using *Lua* programming language

-- Some softwares/applications have their own module (e.g. `gromacs-env`), whereas some are combined in larger modules (e.g. `biokit`, `geoconda`), and some can be found in many different modules (e.g. `gdal`)
+# How to access preinstalled software in CSC supercomputers

 - You can check the available applications and their respective modules in the [Application list](https://docs.csc.fi/apps/)
-- These modules are used both in *interactive* and *batch jobs*
+   - Each application docs page should contain information on usage
+- You can use `module spider` to search for an application
+- Use the software by loading the module: `module load modulename`

 # How to use modules (1/2)

-- The syntax is simple: `module command module-name`
+- The syntax is simple: `module command modulename`
-   - For example: `module load gromacs-env`
+   - For example: `module spider gromacs-env`
    - [List of most common commands](https://docs.csc.fi/computing/modules/#module-commands-table)
+- These modules are used both in *interactive* and *batch jobs*
+   - Include `module purge` and `module load modulename` in your batch scripts to always get the same modules in consecutive batch jobs
 - You can't just load all the modules because of possible conflicting dependencies
-- If you try to load a module that is not available, you will get an error message saying so

 # How to use modules (2/2)